QuiltMC/rfcs/0002-quilt.mod.json.md

 A collection of `"key": value` pairs, where each key is in the form of either `mavenGroup:modId` or `modId` and each value is either a version range specifier or array of version range specifiers.
 If an array of range specifiers is provided, the version matches if it matches ANY of the listed specifiers.
 A version range specifier can make use of any of the following patterns:
 * `*` — Matches any version.
 Will fetch the latest version available if needed
+* `1.0.0` — Matches exactly version 1.0.0 and no other versions
 * `=1.0.0` — Matches exactly version 1.0.0 and no other versions
 * `>=1.0.0` — Matches any version greater than or equal to 1.0.0
 * `>1.0.0` — Matches any version greater than version 1.0.0